cartheur/aiventure-rodney/README.md

 The publication for this is drafted [here](https://github.com/pub-n-dub/native-self-programming).

+### Wiring-up the user-interface (UI)

-Have the UI indicator light pattern thusly:
+Here we are using binary to program the machine.
+In order to accomplish this, a set of swutches and lights indicate the patterns that are input.
+The UI indicator light pattern is thusly:

 ![pattern](/images/indicating-pattern.jpg)